-The goEast programme is divided into a total of seven sections, each with its own profile: Competition, Symposium, East-West Talent Lab, Portrait/Homage (alternately, annually), Beyond Belonging, Highlights, and Specials.
+The goEast programme is divided into different sections, each with its own profile: Competition, Symposium, East-West Talent Lab, Portrait/Homage (alternates annually), RheinMain Shortfilm Award, Open Frame Award, Bioscop, Pan-European Picnic, an anually changing thematic section and Specials.

-Each section is curated carefully.
-Festival correspondents and experts support the programme team.
-The entries to the competition are nominated by a selection committee.
-The sections serve to build bridges between Central and Eastern European auteur film and experimental film, from current genre cinema to rediscovered historical films.
-Documentaries have conquered their rightful place beside the feature films.
+Each section is curated thoroughly and festival correspondents and experts support the programme team.
+The competition films are nominated by a selection committee.
+The sections serve to build bridges between Central and Eastern European auteur film and experimental film, from contemporary genre cinema to rediscovered historical films.
+Regarding that, documentaries have conquered their rightful place beside the feature films.

 16 films, ca. ten feature films and six documentaries, mostly German premieres, produced in 2019 and 2020 compete for the festival's main awards – the Golden Lily for the Best Film endowed with 10,000 euros, the Award of the State Capital of Wiesbaden for Best Director and the Award for Cultural Diversity.
 In addition, two FIPRESCI Critics' Prizes are anually awarded by members of the International Federation of Film Critics.